Student Teaching vs. Internship

 Both opportunities have a lot of support from the McKay School of Education.
 You can always contact your Clinical Faculty Associate (CFA) whose role is to give feedback, support, and advise you in the process of student teaching or interning.
 The choice between student teaching and internship can be a difficult one.
 It is important to consider the timing of your last semester, and what you want out of this wonderful experience.

-If you are finishing up your major and are planning on student teaching or doing an internship in the Fall, be sure to get your application in by January 15th!
+If you are finishing up your major and are planning on student teaching or doing an internship in the Fall, be sure to consult with your education academic advisor for more information!